-Goals and responsibilities of the Swiss National Bank
+Goals and responsibilities of the SNB (overview)

 The Swiss National Bank (SNB) conducts the country's monetary policy as an independent central bank.
 It is obliged by Constitution and statute to act in accordance with the interests of the country as a whole.
 Its primary goal is to ensure price stability, while taking due account of economic developments.
 In so doing, it creates an appropriate environment for economic growth.